arunk140/the-everything-api-go/README.md

 ### The Everything API in Go -

-Generate the entire Web (HTML/JSON) using only URLs and LLMs - GPT-3.5-Turbo APIs from OpenAI.
+Generate the entire Web (HTML/JSON/CSV/SVG/CSS/JS....and more) using only URLs and LLMs - GPT-3.5-Turbo APIs from OpenAI.

 Uses Open AI Chat Completion APIs - gpt-3.5-turbo